Indrikoterio/inferencilo/README.md

 ## Usage

 The Java class Query loads facts and rules from a file, and allows the user to query the knowledge base.
-Query can be built and run as follows:
+Query can be built, run and tested in a terminal window as follows:

 ```
 javac Query.java